Tag Archives: City Owl Press

 my review

 In some ways, I really enjoyed this book.
 In others, I was disappointed.
 I enjoyed the story and the writing style.
 The overarching plot looks like it will be a really interesting one.
 I adored Alexus.
 He had all the makings and potential to be an alpha a-hole, but he just wasn’t.
 He was very sweet and marvelously willing to let Raina take the lead.
 I liked Raina too.
-She was strong and determined to succeed on her own and I loved the use of sign language.
+She was strong and determined to succeed on her own, and I loved the use of sign language.
 I liked the side characters too.
-(Though there’s a bit of an age-gap, I’m hoping for a pairing there.)
+(Though there’s a bit of an age gap, I’m hoping for a pairing there.)

 However, I also thought the book felt a little bit like this was an extended prologue (all 400+ pages of it).
-So much of the book is spent traveling to the place where the reader expects things to happen and I felt like the middle lagged because of it.
+So much of the book is spent traveling to the place where the reader expects things to happen, and I felt like the middle lagged because of it.
 And then once they finally reach it, the book ends.
-I was also aghast at how willing Raina was to trust and divulge super secret information to people who had very a high likelihood of being untrustworthy with that information.
+I was also aghast at how willing Raina was to trust and divulge super secret information to people who had a very high likelihood of being untrustworthy with that information.

-All in all, I think the book just wasn’t what I expected but I enjoyed what it turned out to be instead and I’ll be looking for book two when it comes out.
+All in all, I think the book just wasn’t what I expected, but I enjoyed what it turned out to be instead, and I’ll be looking for book two when it comes out.

 the witch collector photo